 Councillor: 2014 -

 Ed is a marine environmental chemist and chemical oceanographer.
-He completed his undergraduate training in marine science and biochemistry at the University of Melbourne and went on there to do a PhD on iodine cycling in the oceans.
+He completed his undergraduate training in marine science and biochemistry at the University of Melbourne and went on there to do a PhD on iodine cycling in natural waters.
 A first postdoctoral fellowship was done in the Atlantic Regional Laboratory of the Natural Research Council Canada in Halifax, Nova Scotia.
 A further postdoctorate with CSIRO brought Ed back to Australia, where he began a span of almost 28 years at CSIRO, joining what was then their new Marine Laboratories in Hobart.
-During this period, Ed oscillated between open-ocean and estuarine research, and worked between the Antarctic and Equatorial waters.
+During this period, Ed oscillated between open-ocean and coastal research, and worked between the Antarctic and Equatorial waters.
 He also studied most of the major estuaries in southern and western Tasmania.
-More recently, Ed has made a sea change and is now located in Darwin as Science Leader for AIMS in the Northern Territory.
-His interests remain with Australian regional seas and estuaries, but the northern macrotidal estuaries and the Arafura and Timor Seas are a stark contrast to previous experience.
+More recently, Ed made a sea change and was located in Darwin as Science Leader for AIMS in the Northern Territory.
+His interests remained with Australian regional seas and estuaries, but the northern macrotidal estuaries and the Arafura and Timor Seas were a stark contrast to previous experience.
 He took advantage of his time in the Top End to refashion his concepts of marine science, including the value of ‘two-way learning’ with Traditional Owners of sea country.
 After almost four decades in a career that he has always found stimulating and ever evolving, Ed is looking to put back into the profession; membership of AMSA Council is an effective way to progress toward this goal.